jbusecke/xMIP/docs/index.rst

 However, from the viewpoint of analyzing these data, the output is still quite 'dirty' making the quintessential workflow of:

-1. Develop a metric/analysis to apply to one model
+1. Develop a metric/analysis to apply to one model.
-2. Run that analysis across all the models  and interpret results
+2. Run that analysis across all the models  and interpret results.

 inherently difficult.